Brazilian-Institute-of-Robotics/timon_hm_manipulator/README.md

 # Timon-HM Manipulator
 <center><img src="https://i.ibb.co/M2nPsrL/readme.jpg" class="centerImage"></center>

 Timon-HM is a manipulator that is being designed, simulated and built in order to meet demands related to the recognition of visual markers and in response to actuate switches, keys or buttons.
+These buttons and markers can be viewed horizontally or vertically.

 ## Open Source software and packages related to Timon-HM manipulator
 ### Software